tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 ## A Solution: Pegged Liquidity Contract
 Uniswap should introduce a __Pegged Liquidity__ order (contract).
 The contract would indicate the following:

-- supply K coins total
-- allocate K coins according to some distribution __relative to the prevailing price__
+- __allocate K coins__ according to some distribution __relative to the prevailing price__
-- the distribution is expressed as:
+- __express the distribution__ as:
   * x coins at level price +/- offset1
   * y coins at level price +/- offset2
   * ...
+  * up to a sum of K coins
-- put a limit on the lowest price willing to offer on
+- __limit the lowest (highest) price__ will offer on
   * this avoids following the price in a flash crash or just some level below which the market maker considers uneconomical

-As the prevailing market price moves (as determined by the oracle), the __liquidity moves with the price__.
+As the prevailing market price moves (as determined by the oracle), the __liquidity automatically moves with the price__.
 This will allow the market maker to participate in as many transactions as possible without having to issue a new directive on the chain to move the liquidity position when the market moves.
-This avoids the ultra-high latency (10 - 20mins) and costs (gas) of moving the liquidity to meet the price.
+This avoids both the ultra-high latency (10 - 20mins) and the costs (gas) of moving the liquidity to meet the price.

 One can imagine other variations of this where the liquidity positioning only changes when the price increments by more than k%, keeping the liquidity/price offering constant for smaller moves.

 The proposed contract solves some of the concentration problem, however, it cannot go as far in offering the granularity of control that is possible with centralized order books.
+With a faster and cheaper blockchain we can start approaching the efficiency of a central LOB.

 ## Future of Uniswap
 Uniswap's Achilles heel is that it is based on the Ethereum blockchain.
 This has served it well until recently as many of the